freeCodeCamp/guide/src/pages/css/css-frameworks/css-framework-MaterialDesignLite/index.md

 </html>
 ```

-We have used a CDN in this example, but you can checkout other ways of installing MDL [here](https://getmdl.io/started/index.html).
+We have used a CDN in this example, but you can checkout other ways of installing MDL <a href='https://getmdl.io/started/index.html' target='_blank' rel='nofollow'>here</a>.

 ### Learning Resources

-* The official documentation for MDL is available [here](https://getmdl.io/started/index.html).
+* The official documentation for MDL is available <a href='https://getmdl.io/started/index.html' target='_blank' rel='nofollow'>here</a>.
-* Checkout MDL's open source GitHub repository [here](https://github.com/google/material-design-lite).
+* Checkout MDL's open source GitHub repository <a href='https://github.com/google/material-design-lite' target='_blank' rel='nofollow'>here</a>.